Rev’d Fr Christopher Smith, STD/PhD, KHS, Pastor

 Deacon Robert Smith

 Deacon Robert (Bob) Smith was ordained Deacon on May 19, 2007 by Bishop Baker for the Diocese of Charleston after 5 years of formation (32 courses).
 He was assigned to Prince of Peace, where he and his family have been parishioners since 1981.
-He is married to Lois and has 4 children and 3 grandchildren located along the east coast (New Hampshire, New York City and Ft.
-Bragg, NC).
+He is married to Lois and has 4 children and 5 grandchildren located in Lebanon, New Hampshire; Staten Island, NY, Shawnee, Kansas, and Easley.

 Deacon Bob graduated from the University of Notre Dame in 1968 with a BS in Engineering and again in 1974 with an MBA also from Notre Dame.
 He is retired from Cryovac Div of Sealed Air Corp (formerly W R Grace) after 35 years in various financial and marketing management positions.
 He is also retired from the Army after 32 years (3 active duty years and 29 years in the reserves) as a Colonel.
 He is a Viet Nam veteran and commanded an Engineer Company, Engineer Battalion and a Chemical Brigade.
 His final assignment was Chief of Staff of one of the 12 major Army Reserve Commands.
 He is a graduate of the US Army War College and recipient of Bronze Star, Legion of Merit, Meritorious Service Medal (5), Army Commendation Medal (5) and Army Achievement Medal (3).

-Deacon Bob is currently active with the Knights of Columbus (Council 9184 and Holy Family Assembly – 4th degree); the Notre Dame Club of the Western Carolinas (a co-founder and oversees a $1 million scholarship fund and contact with current students (14 students from the club area in 2011); diaconate formation; the Army Engineer and Chemical Associations; school boards at St. Anthony of Padua and POP; and the various activities associated with the diaconate at POP.
-He enjoys his prayer life, his family, anything Notre Dame, maintaining friendships, traveling (most recently to Israel, Italy, France, & Poland/Czech Republic), and sports.
+Deacon Bob is currently active with the Knights of Columbus (Council 9184 and Holy Family Assembly – 4th degree); the Notre Dame Club of the Western Carolinas (a co-founder and oversees a scholarship fund and contact with current students from our region), diaconate formation and mentoring current candidates, the Army Engineer and Chemical Associations; Cursillo, the Equestrian Order of the Holy Sepucher of Jerusalem, AOH, and the various activities associated with the diaconate at POP.
+He enjoys his prayer life, his family, anything Notre Dame, POP/St Rafka Parishes, the Catholic community in the upstate, maintaining friendships, traveling (visiting the children, Kiawah Island, Houston, Notre Dame/St. Joseph, Mi, old hometown of Chillicothe, Ohio, Israel, Italy, France, Poland/Czech Republic and going to Botswana and Victoria Falls next fall), and sports.